InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/http-fetch-step/http-step.md

 #### Environment variables

-All environment variable names depend on the definitions of the `System code` and `Endpoint code` step variables.
+All environment variable names depend on the definitions of the `System` and `Endpoint` step variables.
 For convenience, using the following definitions, which will be used in the environment variables:

-- `SYSTEM`: corresponding to the value of `System code`,
+- `SYSTEM`: corresponding to the value of `System`,
-- `ENDPOINT`: corresponding to the value of `Endpoint code`.
+- `ENDPOINT`: corresponding to the value of `Endpoint`.

-Assuming the value of `System code` is `s1` and the value of `Endpoint code` is `order`, a system parameter named `CFG_ENDPOINTS_{SYSTEM}_{ENDPOINT}_URL` would thus be `CFG_ENDPOINTS_S1_ORDER_URL`.
+Assuming the value of `System` is `s1` and the value of `Endpoint` is `order`, a system parameter named `CFG_ENDPOINTS_{SYSTEM}_{ENDPOINT}_URL` would thus be `CFG_ENDPOINTS_S1_ORDER_URL`.

-> Note that the values of `System code` and `Endpoint code` will be converted to uppercase, and any `.` characters will be replaced
+> Note that the values of `System` and `Endpoint` will be converted to uppercase, and any `.` characters will be replaced
 > with `_`.
-Additionally, based on common practices for environment parameter definitions, the values for `System code` and `Endpoint code`
+Additionally, based on common practices for environment parameter definitions, the values for `System` and `Endpoint`
 > cannot include `-`, `=` or whitespace characters.

 This step uses the following system environment variables definition:

 - `CFG_ENDPOINTS_{SYSTEM}_{ENDPOINT}_URL`: Definition of the endpoint’s URL.
-This URL can be a fully qualified URL or just a URL context or template, depending on whether and how the `decorateUrl` step variable is used to modify and obtain the final effective access URL,
+This URL can be a fully qualified URL or just a URL context or template, depending on whether and how the `Decorate URL` step variable is used to modify and obtain the final effective access URL,
 - `CFG_ENDPOINTS_{SYSTEM}_GLOBAL_HEADERS`: HTTP request headers used in the step, which are global and will be used in all requests.
 Defined using the string format `key1=value[;key2=value2...[;keyN=valueN]]`,
 - `CFG_ENDPOINTS_{SYSTEM}_{ENDPOINT}_HEADERS`: HTTP request headers used in the step.
 Defined using the string